 Despite their small size, Jack Tzus need lots of exercise.
 A walk a day should be enough, but these energetic animals will need more than a gentle stroll around the block.
 They also have a very playful nature, so get ready for long games of fetch and other fun doggy games.

-Depending on their age and size, Jack Tzus need 450-650 calories per day split between 2-3 meals.
+Depending on their age and size, a Jack - Shih Tzu mix will need 450-650 calories per day split between 2-3 meals.
 Some dogs can eat four times this amount, so feeding a Jack Tzu won't be too expensive.
 Try not to feed them after 6.00pm.
 This will help them digest their food properly, reducing the likelihood of any midnight accidents.
 Given the chance, a Jack Tzu will eat everything in sight.
 So try not to overfeed them as it could lead to obesity.

-Due to the rising popularity of this crossbreed, some unscrupulous people are breeding Jack Tzus and selling off the puppies as authentic crossbreeds.
+Due to the rising popularity of these designer dogs, some unscrupulous people are breeding Jack Tzus and selling off the puppies as authentic crossbreeds.
 Many of these offspring can suffer from serious medical issues and health complications.
 Such things are very expensive to treat.
 More importantly, they greatly reduce a dog's quality of life.
 So do some research on the breeder or seller.
 You want to ensure these people are ethical and trustworthy.